 Each Fund has a distinct investment objective and policies.
-The investment objective of each Fund, except Goldman Sachs Small Cap Core Equity ETF, is to provide investment results that closely correspond, before fees and expenses, to the performance of the Fund's underlying index.
-The investment objective of Goldman Sachs Small Cap Core Equity ETF is to seek long-term growth of capital.
+The investment objective of the Goldman Sachs Community Municipal Bond ETF is to provide investment results that closely correspond, before fees and expenses, to the performance of its Index.
+The investment objective of the Goldman Sachs Dynamic California Municipal Income ETF is to seek a high level of current income that is exempt from regular federal income tax and California personal income tax.
+The investment objective of the Goldman Sachs Dynamic New York Municipal Income ETF is to seek a high level of current income that is exempt from regular federal income tax and New York State and City personal income taxes.
+The investment objective Goldman Sachs Municipal Income ETF is to seek a high level of current income that is exempt from regular federal income tax.
+The investment objective of the Goldman Sachs Ultra Short Municipal Income ETF is to seek a high level of current income, consistent with relatively low volatility of principal, that is exempt from regular federal income tax.
 There can be no assurance that a Fund's investment objective will be achieved.
-Each Fund, except Goldman Sachs North American Pipelines & Power Equity ETF and Goldman Sachs Small Cap Core Equity ETF, is a diversified series of an open-end management company as defined in the Act.
-Each of Goldman Sachs North American Pipelines & Power Equity ETF is a non-diversified series of an open-end management company as defined in the Act.
-Each of Goldman Sachs North American Pipelines & Power Equity ETF is a non-diversified series of an open-end management company as defined in the Act.
-The investment objective and policies of each Fund, and the associated risks of each Fund, are discussed in the Prospectus, which should be read carefully before an investment is made.
+Each Fund, except Goldman Sachs Community Municipal Bond ETF, is a non-diversified series of an open-end management company as defined in the Investment Company Act.
+The investment objective and policies of a Fund, and the associated risks of a Fund, are discussed in the Prospectus, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
-However, with the exception of the Hedge Industry VIP ETF, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in each Fund's policy to invest at least 80% of its assets (exclusive of collateral held from securities lending) in securities included in its underlying index.
-With respect to the Goldman Sachs Small Cap Core Equity ETF, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the SEC before any change in the Fund's policy to invest at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) in a portfolio of equity investments in small-cap issuers.
+However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in the Goldman Sachs Community Municipal Bond ETF's policy to invest at least 80% of its assets (exclusive of collateral held from securities lending) in securities included in the Index.
+Each Fund's policy to invest at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) ("Net Assets") in certain municipal securities, as specified in the Prospectus, is a fundamental policy that may not be changed without shareholder approval.

-Each Fund offers and issues Shares at its NAV per Share only in aggregations of a specified number of shares ("Creation Units"), generally in exchange for a basket of securities and instruments (the "Deposit Securities") together with a deposit of a specified cash payment (the "Cash Component"), if any.
-Shares are redeemable by the Fund only in Creation Units and generally in exchange for securities and instruments together with a specified cash payment, if any.
+The Funds offer and issue Shares at its NAV per Share only in aggregations of a specified number of shares ("Creation Units"), generally in exchange for a basket of securities and/or instruments (the "Deposit Securities") together with a deposit of a specified cash payment (the "Cash Component"), if any.
+Shares are redeemable by a Fund only in Creation Units and generally in exchange for securities and/or instruments together with a specified cash payment.
 Shares trade in the secondary market and elsewhere at market prices that may be at, above or below NAV.
 Creation Units typically are a specified number of Shares.

-The Goldman Sachs Small Cap Core ETF is an active ETF, which is a fund that trades like other publicly-traded securities.
-The Fund is not an index fund.
-The Fund is actively managed and does not seek to replicate the performance of a specified index.
+Each Fund is an ETF, which is a fund that trades like other publicly-traded securities.
+The Goldman Sachs Dynamic California Municipal Income ETF, Goldman Sachs Dynamic New York Municipal Income ETF, Goldman Sachs Municipal Income ETF, and Goldman Sachs Ultra Short Municipal Income ETF are not index funds; the Funds are actively managed and do not seek to replicate the performance of a specified index.